kevin-soria/gatzport4/gatzport4/gatsby-startbootstrap-agency/content/sections/2-Portfolio.en.md

     imageFileNameDetail: "portfolio/musicpic1.jpeg",
     header: "Audio/Player, with Sounds API",
     subheader: "https://github.com/kevin-soria/MusicPlayer",
     content: "A music player, inspired by Spotify, allowing users to play, pause, audio clips uploaded from the REST Api as desired.
 Integrating the Sounds API.
-The app uses fetch, xxxx, and mianupluation of the DOM via ReactDOM.
+The app uses fetch, and manupluation of the DOM via ReactDOM.
 Plans to scale by adding features such as shuffle, slider timeline, repeat mode , and volume control.",
     extraInfo: ["React", "Fetch API", "Dom Manipulation", "Javascript"] },
   {